Regression Discontinuity Design with Potentially Many Covariates: Main result

-To the best of our knowledge, such a combination of the localization using kernel weights $K_{i}$ and $\ell_{1}$-penalization to deal with high-dimensional covariates $Z_{i}$ is novel in the literature and also practically relevant in the RDD analysis.
 Several points are worthy of remark for this estimator.
 First, without the $\ell_{1}$-penalization, our estimator reduces to the local linear-type estimator recommended by CCFT's eq.
 (2).
 Therefore, the proposed estimator is a natural generalization of CCFT's when the dimension of $Z_{i}$ is high.
-Second, without the kernel weights $K_{i}$ for localization, our estimator reduces to the conventional Lasso estimator.
+Second, without the kernel weights for localization, our estimator in (\ref{eq:lasso}) reduces to the conventional Lasso estimator.
 However, since our parameter of interest $\tau$ is identified as a local object in (\ref{eq:tau1}), it is crucial to introduce such localization to avoid misspecification bias of the conditional mean functions.
 Third, it is often the case that the kernel function $K(\cdot)$ has bounded support.
-In this case, the effective sample size would be typically of order $nh$.
-Thus even if the dimension of $Z_{i}$ is relatively small compared to the original sample size $n$, the $\ell_{1}$-penalization would be useful especially for small values of $h$.
+In this case, the effective sample size would be typically of orders $nb_{n}$ and $nh_{n}$.
+Thus even if the dimension of $Z_{i}$ is relatively small compared to the original sample size $n$, the $\ell_{1}$-penalization would be useful especially for small values of $b_{n}$ and $h_{n}$.
+Finally, the trimming term $\zeta_{n}$ to obtain the set $\hat{S}$ is introduced to stabilize numerical results (see (\ref{eq:zeta}) below for our recommended choice based on simulation studies), and theoretically we may set as $\zeta_{n}=0$.